ArghyaChatterjee/sam2/README.md

   </tr>
 </table>

-With default configuration:
+With default architectural parameteres of each sam2 models:

-- No. of objects sam2_l was able to segment = 19
+- No. of objects sam2_l was able to segment on the above image = 19
-- No. of objects sam2_s was able to segment = 16
+- No. of objects sam2_s was able to segment on the above image = 16
-- No. of objects sam2_b+ was able to segment = 13
+- No. of objects sam2_b+ was able to segment on the above image = 13
-- No. of objects sam2_t was able to segment = 10
+- No. of objects sam2_t was able to segment on the above image = 10

 ### Image prediction

-SAM 2 has all the capabilities of [SAM](https://github.com/facebookresearch/segment-anything) on static images, and we provide image prediction APIs that closely resemble SAM for image use cases.
+SAM 2 has all the capabilities of [SAM](https://github.com/facebookresearch/segment-anything) on static images, and image prediction APIs have been provided that closely resemble SAM for image use cases.
 The `SAM2ImagePredictor` class has an easy interface for image prompting.

 ```python
 import torch